turbopape/milestones/README.md

 ## License and Credits

-Copyright © 2014 Rafik Naccache and [Contributors.](./CONTRIBUTORS.md)

-Distributed under the GNU GPL v3.
+Copyright © 2016 Rafik Naccache and Contributors.
+Distributed under the terms of the MIT License.

 All used Libraries in this project (see project.clj) pertain to their respective authors and their respective licenses apply.

 The Automagic Logo - Labeled "The Robot and The Bunny" is created by my friend Chakib Daoud.

-This project is using an Open-Source version of [Intellij Idea Ultimate Edition](https://www.jetbrains.com/idea/whatsnew/), courtesy of JetBrains [s.r.o.](https://www.jetbrains.com/company/) Many thanks to these highly talented and generous guys.